 The labrum is a soft tissue found at the shoulder joint.
-It is located between the head of the humerus and the glenoid cavity of the scapula and joins other structures like the ligaments and muscles to stabilize the joint.
+It is located between the head of the humerus and the scapula, it joins other structures like the ligaments and muscles to stabilize the joint.
 You can say they are ‘pillows’ for the surfaces of the bones at the joints.

 A labral tear can lead to partial dislocation of the shoulder joint.
 One of the signs of a labral tear is hearing a pop-like sound.

-This tear is usually accompanied by difficulty moving the shoulder joint, pain, clicking and popping sounds which may occur from the movement of the head of the humerus in and out of the glenoid fossa.
+This tear is usually accompanied by difficulty moving the shoulder joint, pain, clicking and popping sounds which may occur from the movement of the bones in the joint.

 5. Muscle Weakness